471644/coursera-aml-nlp-final-project/README.md

 ### Chit-chat part ([honor](https://www.coursera.org/learn/language-processing/peer/Tz9WP/custom-conversational-model))

 For chit-chat model used seq2seq approach on chars level.
 Model implemented used Keras with Tensorflow backend and consist of single Embeddings, GRU and Dense layers.
-Dye to environment constraints I tried to choose hyperparameters and training techniques to train model as small as possible.
+Dye to environment constraints I tried to choose hyper-parameters and training techniques to train model as small as possible.
 Therefore, I used single shared GRU layer with 384 units and input length of 32 for both encoder and decoder parts.
-To keep model capacity unconstrained I decided to avoid any explicit regularization (dropout, weight decay and etc), except additional language modelling task for encoder, which, I believe, also supposed to give usefull gradients for early steps of encoding.
+To keep model capacity unconstrained I decided to avoid any explicit regularization (dropout, weight decay and etc), except additional language modelling task for encoder, which, I believe, also supposed to give useful gradients for early steps of encoding.

 As dataset I used [Cornell Movie Dialogs](http://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html).